 Hidden at the bottom of the cart is a gaming console — the ZX Spectrum 128k+2 — the most expensive and exciting Christmas gift Santa will ever leave the 5 Griffin siblings, and one that will continue to resonate, in big ways and small, to this very day.
 But there’s a snag.
 British soldiers have boarded the bus.
 They have guns, and they look cranky.
 They’re here to complete a last minute border check for goods incurring duty charges.
 They’re willing to overlook boxes of cookies, and the odd Christmas cake, but smuggled electronics will definitely be confiscated.

 There’s a tense stillness on the bus as its passengers silently consider their own booty, each wondering if they’ll be singled out for inspection.
-My autistic older brother is barely able to keep himself in check about the “Spectrum” and my beleaguered Dad is forced to step outside with his purchases to explain what his son is talking about.
+My autistic older brother is barely able to keep himself in check and has begun talking loudly the “Spectrum” and my beleaguered Dad is forced to step outside with his purchases to explain what his son is talking about.
 He is told to open the shopping caddy, and the soldiers cast a wary eye at its contents.
 It’s packed tightly to the brim with USA, Afternoon Tea, and Quality Street.
 It’s almost Christmas.
 Everyone is tired.
 Who knows what the kid with the Autism is actually saying?
 No one has the will to dig deeper into the cart.
 The passengers on the bus are growing restless and resentful and the soldiers more wary.
 No one wants a holiday incident.
 My Dad is allowed back on the bus with his hidden contraband, and we wake on Christmas morning to the sight of our very first computer console, unaware of the circuitous route Santa took it get it to us.

 Along with the classics — Elite, Mikey, Chucky Egg, Panama Joe (known as Montezuma’s Revenge in the US), Paperboy, and others — is Jewels of Darkness, a trilogy of text adventure games developed by Level 9 Computing and published by Rainbird Software.
 (Rainbird coincidentally went on to publish Starglider, a space combat sim, and another of my favorite games from the 80’s.)